SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 ##### **Boolean**

-  If value of the Custom property is either "true" or "false", then choose **Type** as **Boolean**.
+  If you select Boolean for your custom property type, the presence of the custom property can either be true or false.

   **Example:**

-  If "Whiteboard" is a custom property and in a building there are rooms with Whiteboard and other rooms not having the Whiteboard, then in such cases the custom property is created with type as **Boolean**.
+  If you define a custom property called "Whiteboard" for a building where there are rooms with a whiteboard and some without, then the custom property needs to be created as Boolean.
+So when the asset is created, if the room has a whiteboard, it is then initialized to "true".
+If there is no whiteboard in the room, the asset is initialized to "false".

-  Initialize it to "true" if whiteboard is present in room, and initialize it to "false" in case the whiteboard is absent.
+  Initialize it to "true" if a whiteboard is present in the room, and initialize it to "false" if there is no whiteboard.

-##### **File Upload**
+##### **File upload**

-  If you want to upload a file when creating the asset, then choose **File Upload** as the **Type**.
+  Select this option if you need to upload a file to define the custom property.

-  On selecting **File Upload** additional text box is displayed to mention the allowed file types.
-This is an optional field and if filled, only the mentioned file types are allowed to be uploaded.
+  If you select **File upload**, you see an additional text box showing the allowed file types.
+Enter the allowed file types separated by a comma in the **Allowed file types** field.
+During the asset creation, you can only upload files of the allowed file types.

  **Example:**

-  In case you want to upload the blueprint for a building, then create a custom property named “Building blueprint”.
-When creating the asset, the blueprint can be uploaded as a file for this custom property.
-Once the asset is created, you will have an option to view this file for future reference.
+  If you want to upload the blueprint for a building,you must name the custom property "Building blueprint" and specify the file type of the blueprint file.
+When you create the asset, you can upload the respective file.
+Once the asset is created, you can view this file for future reference.

 ##### **Types of Custom properties**